Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Applications

-which minimizes the expected regression loss, while requiring constraint satisfaction with probability $(1-\eta)$ and additionally enforcing the identity query constraints to guarantee noise independence, as in Case \ref{example:identity_query}.
+which minimizes the expected regression loss, while requiring constraint satisfaction with probability $(1-\eta)$ and enforcing the identity query constraints to guarantee noise independence, as in Example \ref{example:identity_query}.
 Unlike the deterministic problem, this stochastic program optimizes the mean weights $\overline{w}$ anticipating the impact of the perturbation on the probability of monotonic constraint satisfaction.
 Once program \eqref{MCF:pertrubed} is solved to optimality, the differentially private regression weights release is $\overline{w}^{\star} + \hat{\zeta}$, where $\hat{\zeta}$ is a random realization of $\bs{\zeta}$.
+The tractable analytic reformulation of problem \eqref{MCF:pertrubed} is achieved in the same manner as that of problem \eqref{SVM:pertrubed} in Section \ref{subsec:SVM}.

-\subsubsection{Monotonic regression on synthetic data}
+\subsubsection{Monotonic Regression on Synthetic Data.}

 We illustrate the private monotonic regression by approximating the following function:

 with the linear and cubic basis functions and some random noise $z$.
 The regression dataset is generated from this function using 100 independent variables $x$ drawn from the uniform distribution $U(0,10)$.
 Figure \ref{fig:reg_base} illustrates the dataset and the baseline regression model.